Contrast-Security-OSS/docs/content/installation/net/policy/Level2Rules-FileBasedRules.md

 tags: "installation policy customization rules level agent .Net files" -->

-Contrast.NET will detect vulnerabilities in your application configuration files as well as in JavaScript and ASPX files.
-Users can disable rules they no longer wish to be detected by the .NET Agent.
+Contrast.NET detects vulnerabilities in your application configuration files as well as in JavaScript and ASPX files.
+You can disable rules that you no longer want the .NET agent to detect.

-The file-based rules are configured by changing the *file-based-rules* xml element.
-See below for explanations of these rules.
+The file-based rules are configured by changing the *file-based-rules xml* element.
+See the following sections for explanations of these rules.

 ```xml
   <file-based-rules>